Relative Bias Under Imperfect Identification in Observational Causal Inference: Bias decompositions

-\subparagraph{Violations in the treatment proxy assumption.} Invalid proxies contribute bias measured by Eq. \ref{eq-prox-bias}(b), due mainly to the \(\hlprox{R_{Y \sim W_Z \mid W_Y, Z, U}}\) parameter.
-This parameter is identical to the parameter used in the partial correlation decomposition of the IV estimator, and represents the degree to which the exclusion restriction has been violated.
-While the terms that scale this parameter differ slightly from the IV setting,\footnote{The difference is a result of algebraic manipulation used to factor out similar terms between the error that arises from violations in the treatment proxy and error that arises from violations in the outcome proxy, which are now absorbed in the scaling factor component.} the interpretation of the partial correlation parameter is identical across the two settings.
+The theorem formalizes that the bias of a proximal estimator is going to be made up of two parts: the first corresponds to the bias from an invalid treatment proxy, and the second corresponds to bias from an invalid outcome proxy.
+Both sources of bias are scaled by values that corespond to the strength of the respective proxies.

+To start, the first driver of bias results from an invalid treatment proxy, as measured by \(\hliv{\beta_{w_z}}\).
+This parameter is identical to the parameter from the IV estimator, which corresponded to the degree to which the exclusion restriction has been violated.
 This clarifies that while proximal estimators allow researchers to relax the exogeneity assumption associated with an instrumental variable, violations of the exclusion restriction impact both approaches similarly.
+This term is scaled by a term that depends on how much variation in the constructed \(\hat W_Y\) can be attributed to both \(W_Z\) and \(Z\).

-\subparagraph{Violations in the outcome proxy assumption.} The bias due to invalid outcome proxies, Eq. \ref{eq-prox-bias}(c), depends on the parameter \(\hlprox{R_{W_Y \sim W_Z \mid U}}\), which directly captures violations of Assumption \ref{a-prox-y} with regards to a direct effect between \(W_Y\) and \(W_Z\); the strength of the outcome proxy, represented by \(R_{W_Y \sim U}\); and the selection-on-observables parameter \(R_{Y \sim U \mid W_Z, W_Y, Z}\).
-Analogously to IV, violations from an invalid outcome proxy are amplified by the SOO parameter \(R_{Y \sim U \mid W_Z, W_Y, Z}\): when \(U\) strongly affects the outcome, there is a greater sensitivity to bias from an invalid outcome proxy.
+The second driver of bias arises from an invalid outcome proxy.
+A valid outcome proxy requires that \(W_Y\) is not related to both \(Z\) and \(W_Z\), after conditioning on \(U\) (and other pre-treatment covariates).
+This is represented by \(\gamma_{w_y}\) and \(\varphi_{w_y}\), which measure how related \(W_Y\) is to \(Z\) and \(W_Z\), respectively, controlling for both \(U\) and other pre-treatment covariates.
+Violations from an invalid outcome proxy are amplified by a scaling factor.
+The scaling factor depends primarily on the strength of \(W_Y\) as an outcome proxy as measured by \(\alpha_u\) and the SOO parameter \(\hlsoo{\beta_u}\).
+Analogously to IV, when \(U\) strongly affects the outcome, there is a greater sensitivity to bias from an invalid outcome proxy.